If your business needs money NOW, here’s every way to get small business grants in 2020.

-They literally bend backwards to spur economic growth in their communities.
+They literally bend backward to spur economic growth in their communities.

 This is practically why Amazon pays virtually no taxes!
 Because of government incentives to bring their corporate business to specific areas.

-For example, when I search for Atlanta Economic Authority, I find Invest Atlanta.
+For example, when we search for Atlanta Economic Authority, we find Invest Atlanta.

 Anyway, find your economic development authority, view their programs, and call them to find grants for your business.